 Significant judgment is required to determine whether the amended terms of a loan agreement are a substantial modification of an existing financial liability and whether it should be accounted for as an extinguishment of the original financial liability.
 Management must take into account both quantitative and qualitative factors in assessing whether terms have been substantially modified, and often judgment is required in conducting such an assessment.
-Management considered several factors in assessing whether the change in the terms of its Debt Facility agreement following the refinancing in July 2019 constituted a substantial modification including, among other factors, amendments to timing of cash flows, revisions to financial and operating covenants, restrictions on use of proceeds and the nature and borrowing capacity of the revolving credit facility and management's intentions with respect to its utilization.
+Management considered several factors in assessing whether the change in the terms of its Debt Facility agreement following the refinancing in March 2021 constituted a substantial modification including, among other factors, amendments to timing of cash flows, revisions to financial and operating covenants, restrictions on use of proceeds and the nature and borrowing capacity of the revolving credit facility and management's intentions with respect to its utilization.
+Based on management's assessment, this has been accounted for as a non-substantial modification.